crochat/mip-deployment-infrastructure/README.md

 ## Install Front End and APIs Pack

 ### Prepare your environment
-In order to deploy the Frontend component and API you need to modify the docker-compose.yaml file and set the Variable EXAREME_URL with the server IP addresse:
+In order to deploy the Frontend component and API you need to modify the docker-compose.yaml file and set the Variable **EXAREME_URL** with the server IP addresse:
-EXAREME_URL (EXAREME_IP:EXAREME_PORT from step 1 e.g. http://{your-server-ip-address}:9090 ) keeping the default port 9090
+EXAREME_URL (EXAREME_IP:EXAREME_PORT from step 1 e.g. http://{your-server-ip-address}:9090 ) keeping the default port 9090.
-if you secure your application access with OpenID you need to set
+**If you secure your application access with OpenID** you need to set the variable below with you own **CLIENT_ID and CLIENT_SECRET** refer to **OpenID Connect Client.pdf file**.

-### Deploy
+- AUTHENTICATION: 1
+- CLIENT_ID: ${your Clientid}
+- CLIENT_SECRET: ${your client_secret}
+- FRONTEND_LOGIN_URL: ${https://your domaine name MIP application/services/login/hbp}
+- FRONTEND_AFTER_LOGIN_URL: ${https://your domaine name MIP application}
+- FRONTEND_AFTER_LOGOUT_URL: ${https://your domaine name MIP application/services/login/hbp}

+### Proced with frontend and API pack Installation
 Run the ./run.sh command to install the rest of the components.

-After the installation is done, MIP will be visible on localhost.
+After the installation is done, MIP will be visible on your local domaine.

 ## Verify the MIP 5.0 is working
 After the installation is done, the MIP Version 5.0 in a demonstration setting is now visible on localhost.
 To verify all is working fine  Launch the MIP